-Well, newsflash.
-50 percent of marriages end in divorce.
+Well, news flash.
+Divorce rates continue to increase with 50 % of marriages ending in divorce.
 And all of them thought they knew how to love their significant other.

-And if you have subconsciously sabotaged a relationship in the past, then figure out what it is that is keeping you from attracting healthy love.
+And if you have subconsciously sabotaged a relationship in the past, then figure out what is keeping you from attracting healthy love.

 4. Be able to get a job and make money

-This point applies to every woman, even the one that wants to be a stay-at-home wife and mom once married.
+This point applies to all single women, even the ones that want to be stay-at-home wives and moms!

 Acquire a qualification, skill, or education that allows you to earn money.